metno/weatherapi-docs/README.md

 ```
     weatherapi-docs/
-    ├── docs
-    │   ├── doc
+    ├── doc
-    │   │   └── locationforecast
+    │   └── locationforecast
-    │   ├── _layouts
+    ├── _layouts
-    │   ├── _posts
+    ├── _posts
-    │   ├── schemas
+    ├── schemas
-    │   └── _site
+    ├── _site
     └── README.md
 ```

-Due to GitHub limitations, all files for GitHub Pages must reside in a `docs` directory.
-Under this is a typical Jekyll structure, with blog articles in `_posts`, HTML templates in `_layouts` and so on.
+This is a typical Jekyll structure, with blog articles in `_posts`, HTML templates in `_layouts` and so on.
 The `_site` folder is used by Jekyll for auto-generating HTML and is excluded in `.gitignore`.

-API documentation shown under [https://api.met.no/doc/](/doc) on api.met.no reside in the `doc` directory for historical reasons (yes, this means the directory path looks really strange).
+API static documentation pages shown under [https://api.met.no/doc/](/doc) on api.met.no reside in the `doc` directory for historical reasons (yes, this means the directory path looks somewhat strange).

 Files which are not intended to be processed as Markdown but still included in WeatherAPI may be stored in other directories.
 E.g. `schemas` contain the XML